-Operating Earnings Fall in 2Q22, Now Understate Core Earnings
+S&P's Operating Earnings Fall Again in 3Q22, Further Understate Core Earnings

-2Q22 Operating Earnings calculated by S&P Global (SPGI) for the S&P 500 dropped from record highs in 1Q22 and are now lower than Core Earnings1 for the first time since 3Q20.
-We saw a similar trend in GAAP Earnings in 2Q22, as detailed here.
+3Q22 Operating Earnings calculated by S&P Global (SPGI) for the S&P 500 continued to drop from record highs reached in 1Q22 and remain lower than Core Earnings1 for the second consecutive quarter.
+We saw a similar trend for GAAP Earnings in 3Q22, as detailed here.